Code-Institute-Submissions/graph-project2/ReadMe.md

 Content
 All content in taken from different statistics websites.

 Acknowledgments
-For the reviews, I followed the tutorials in the lms however, the graphs was significantly modified to fit my project.
+I followed the tutorials in the lms however, the graphs was significantly modified to fit my project.